 After listening to ‘Monk Days’ you’ll know more about White than you do about some of your closest friends.
 He opens himself up to the listener, and transports you into his world; his hopes, his fears and his most formative experiences are all contained within the album.

 I’m sure you’ll enjoy this one as much as I did.
 It’s an excellent way to bring 2016 to a close and an enjoyable path to some soul searching before the new year creeps up on us.

-Alex Treharne (Lex Low) is a songwriter, performer and producer based between London & Los Angeles.
+Lex Low is a songwriter, performer and producer based in London.
 Covering new music is something of a passion for Lex, who is always seeking out inspiring and interesting sounds.
 View all posts by Lex Low